pavel-zhuravlyov/test_client/README.md

     $ gulp serve

-Now you can access app at [http://localhost:3010/](http://localhost:3010/) To specify API url create file '.env' in applcation root and add line API_URL=*your_url*.
+Now you can access app at [http://localhost:3010/](http://localhost:3010/)

+To specify API url create file '.env' in applcation root and add line API_URL=*your_url*.
 For example: API_URL=https://dataset-analyser.herokuapp.com.
-Then run *gulp serve* task.
+Then run *gulp config* task.